doggerman/formget-contact-form/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.0

-Easily build forms.Keep the form entries in an organized, scalable, secured database.Integrated environment to communicate with your customers/questioners, archive customer conversation record, make daily notes of query status.
+With FormGet Contact Form manage all your contact forms and your entire client communication at one single place.

 == Description ==

 It's a simple contact form plugin that required no effort.
 FormGet Contact Form  is a sophisticated and user-friendly contact form solution.
 Full list of features:

 * Easy to build forms and arrange field with the help of drag and drop feature.